scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 :::{figure} ./images/DisplayElectronDensityEquation.png
 :alt: display
 :class: bg-primary
-:width: 70 %
+:width: 100%
 :align: center
 :label: fig:displayeq

 Three snapshots of using the voice-trigger *display electron density equation* in a Markdown cell in a Jupyter notebook.
 A. The transcript with the voice triggered snippet.
 B. The text replacement in the form of the LaTeX code inserted in the Markdown cell.
 C. The rendered markdown cell.
+The green and black tab on the right of each panel indicates that the Voice In plugin is active and listening for speech to transcribe.
 :::